orb-community/orb-website/docs/documentation/advanced_policies.md

         "only_rcode": ["NXDOMAIN", "2"]
         }
         ```
-    Important information is that only one return code is possible for each handler.
+    Important information is that only one response code is possible for each handler.
 So, in order to have multiple filters on the same policy, multiple handlers must be created, each with a rcode type.

     **exclude_noerror:** *bool* <a name="exclude_noerror_v2"></a><br>
     <font size="1">[Back to DNS-v2 filters list](#dns_filters_v2)</font>